BMS for lithium-ion battery

-BMS for lithium ion battery plays a main role in lithium battery function.
+BMS for lithium-ion batteries plays the main role in lithium battery function.
 As we all know LiFePO4 batteries pack a lot of power and value into a small package.
-The chemistry of these batteries is a main part of their superior performance.
+The chemistry of these batteries is the main part of their superior performance.
 But all reputable commercial LiFePO4 batteries also include another important factor along with the battery cells themselves: a carefully designed electronic battery management system (BMS).
-A well-designed battery management system protects, this 100% test guarantees higher production ability, higher battery capacity and reduced warranty commitments.
+A well-designed battery management system protects, this 100% test guarantees higher production ability, higher battery capacity, and reduced warranty commitments.
 Excellent BMS can also detect the humidity of the LiFePO4 battery pack to avoid accidents.

 All our LiFePO4 batteries include an internal or external BMS.
 Let’s have a look at how a BMS protects and optimizes the operation of a LiFePO4 battery.

 1. Over-current and Short Circuit Protection

 Every battery has a maximum specified current for safe operation.
 If a load is applied to the battery which draws a higher current, it can cause overheating of the battery.
 When it’s important to use the battery in a way to keep the current draw below the maximum specification, the BMS again acts as a backstop against over-current conditions and disconnects the battery from the operation.